 History of MQTTMQTT was developed by Andy Stanford-Clark (IBM) and Arlen Nipper (Eurotech; now Cirrus Link) in 1999 for monitoring an oil pipeline through the desert.
 The goals were to have a bandwidth-efficient protocol that used little battery power, because the devices were connected via satellite which was extremely expensive.
 The protocol uses a publish/subscribe architecture in contrast to HTTP with its request/response paradigm.
 Publish/Subscribe is event-driven and enables messages to be pushed to clients.
 The central communication point is the MQTT broker, it is in charge of dispatching all messages between the senders and the rightful receivers.
 Each client that publishes a message to the broker, includes a topic into the message.
 The topic is the routing information for the broker.
 Each client that wants to receive messages subscribes to a certain topic and the broker delivers all messages with the matching topic to the client.
 Therefore the clients don't have to know each other, they only communicate over the topic.
 This architecture enables highly scalable solutions without dependencies between the data producers and the data consumers.

 Which MQTT broker should I use?If you develop with a Primer or for a TapNPass, you can use the predefined IoTize Developer's broker: user.cloud.iotize.com You can connect on this broker using your TapNLink serial number as login, and its 'product key' as password.
 There are also [several free brokers](https://github.com/mqtt/mqtt.github.io/wiki/servers).
 IoTize started using test.mosquitto.org, but is a victim of its own success and is now so slow (and regularly broken) that it can't maintain a monitoring session.
-We currently use www.hivemq.com/public-mqtt-broker.
+We often use broker.mqttdashboard.com or www.hivemq.com/public-mqtt-broker.
 Note that there is no guarantee for these free brokers for a 24/7 service.
 For a production context, we recommend using a private broker with a backup solution.

 Refer to Eclipse Mosquitto for an introduction to MQTT protocol and how to setup a lightweight MQTT Broker.

 Using a WIFI TapNLink (IOTZ-TAPNLINK-PRIMER-NBW & TnL-FIW103) it is possible with very little effort to create an application that communicates via MQTT with your system.
-IoTize Studio is simply configured with the connection type (Certificate / Id & Pwd / no password).

 TapNLink NFC-WIFI acts as a gateway to the MQTT broker, which resides in the Cloud.
 On the other side is a second device, the control center, that also has an MQTT client and enables the monitoring of the system through this communication.